tunafishhyyyy/TDS_project1/README.md

 **Note:**

 - **Server startup may take some time** (up to a few minutes on first run or on resource-constrained machines).
-This is because the OpenCLIP ViT-B-32 model weights must be loaded into memory and all embeddings from the JSON files are loaded into the in-memory vector database for fast search.
+This is because the OpenCLIP ViT-B-32 model weights must be loaded into memory and all embeddings from the JSON files are loaded into the in-memory FAISS index for fast search.
+- **ChromaDB is no longer used.** All vector search is now handled by FAISS for maximum compatibility and speed, especially on Windows.

 ## API Usage